 Building a Local and Vocal Clean Water Movement

-Help us hold our leaders accountable for keeping clean water a top priority!
+We're holding local leaders accountable for keeping clean water a top priority.

 Change doesn't happen on its own.
 It takes the collective voices and actions of a diverse community to drive and achieve progress.
-To leverage our impact, Potomac Conservancy actively pursues partnerships among diverse interests including other watershed partners, national parks, community groups, businesses, and local decision-makers.
-We also work with the community as a whole, providing the tools and information needed to encourage civic engagement.
+To leverage our impact, Potomac Conservancy actively pursues partnerships among diverse interests including other watershed partners, national parks, community groups, businesses, faith organizations, and local decision makers.
+We promote active and consistent civic engagement, encouraging citizens to make clean water a priority issue for their elected representatives.